Educator has a range of remote dog training collars available on the market.

 (*Friendly Disclosure – links to retailers or brands on this page may include affiliate links, and we may receive a commission when you purchase through these links)

-If you prefer to go straight to viewing this e collar, you can do so here:
+If you prefer, you can go straight to viewing these e collars here:

 There’s also the ET-800 Plus (designed for dogs with anywhere from a soft to stubborn disposition/temperament), and ET-802 models (designed for 2 dogs)